 Are the rats hurt?

 Absolutely not!
 Barn Hunt has lots of rules about proper rat care.
 We use friendly, domesticated rats, most of which are beloved pets.
-Rats are never hurt in this sport and they seem to like the game, readily hopping into the tubes to get to work.
+Rats are never hurt physically in this sport.

 The following Barn Hunt titles, earned after January 1, 2018, are recognized by the Canadian Kennel Club: